 Being mindful of what you are asking people to do is critical when planning your survey.
 Long lists, especially when people are aware of a lot of the brands within them, can create repetitive and exhausting tasks.
 Lack of attention can deliver less reliable responses or cause people to leave the survey early.

 Thinking through what you’re truly looking to uncover and grouping your survey questions into manageable sections will help you simplify your survey and maximise the quality of the answers you receive.
+You can also use connected data in conjunction with online surveys to uncover more about your target audience and without asking a lot of questions.

 In addition to simplifying your survey, simplify your questions by requiring less thinking.
 The question “how many units of alcohol have you consumed in the last 7 days?” not only involves a test of memory, but also calculating how many units are in different types of drinks.
 Instead, break down the question into small pieces to make it easier for respondents to respond, such as asking what drinks they consumed and how many drinks they had.
 It will give time for a considered and accurate response.